cyrusbuilt/CLController/schematics/ExpansionModule/README.md

 The following restrictions apply:
 1) No more than 7 expansion modules can be connected to a main controller.
 2) The last expansion module in the chain *MUST* have it's termination jumpers set to ENABLE.
-2) If running the main controller plus one or more expansion modules from the same power supply, it *MUST* supply enough amperage to satisfy the power requirements of all the modules.
+3) If running the main controller plus one or more expansion modules from the same power supply, it *MUST* supply enough amperage to satisfy the power requirements of all the modules.
+4) Jumper wires connecting I2C lines should be kept as short as possible.